What are MIT Admission Requirements?

 - Two years of history and/or social sciences

 You should also strive to take a rigorous course load.
-Since the average GPA for incoming students is 4.13, your grades need to be stellar, and you should take plenty of AP or IB and honors courses.
+Of course, this will depend on the interests and profile of the student in question.
+Since the average GPA for incoming students is 4.17 on a 4.3 scale, your grades need to be stellar, and you should take plenty of AP or IB and honors courses.

 Standardized Test Requirements

-MIT superscores, meaning the admissions committee will only consider your highest test scores.
+MIT superscores the SAT and ACT, meaning the admissions committee will only consider your highest test scores on each section of each test, regardless of whether those scores occurred on the same test.
 Along with the SAT and ACT, applicants must submit two SAT subject tests, one of which must be Math I or II, and the other of which must be Physics, Chemistry, or Biology.

 The MIT Application

 Students may apply to MIT under the early action or regular decision plan.
 Unlike many selective colleges, MIT doesn’t use the Common App or Coalition application, but uses an independent application specific to the school.
 However, it’s similar to other applications in that you will need to complete sections such as your biographical info and activities and extracurriculars.